-Deadline: May 31, 2017
+Deadline: November 30, 2017

 Written by high school creative writing students, "newsprung" is a blog, not a magazine, not a contest, and as such publishes new work – whether text or image or both – when there is something to publish.
 In addition to our own posts, we’re seeking to publish and promote the best literary writing, visual art, and fine-art photography by high school students (grades 9 – 12) and their teachers, who are living and working within the Deep South.
 Our two areas of interest are: writing and literature, and visual art and fine-art photography.

 Palaver is UNCW’s online interdisciplinary journal housed in the Graduate Liberal Studies Program.
 Palaver seeks creative and academic submissions that defy the confines of a single discipline.
 We accept art submissions in any medium.
 Visit us at http://palaverjournal.com.
 Email us at firstname.lastname@example.org with any questions.